The Mashpi Lodge – paradise in the cloud forest of Ecuador

 After the very tasty breakfast buffet (only in the evening the food is a la carte) we started at 8 am on the first excursion of the new day.
 We were on the Copal Trail and hiked to one of the waterfalls in Mashpi.
 There are over 50 waterfalls in Mashpi, but only five of them can be reached by hiking.

-Waterfall near Mashpi Lodge Ecuador
+waterfall near the Mashpi Lodge

 After about 45 minutes we reached our destination.
 The paths are pleasant and quite dry in the dry season from June to August.
 But especially in March and April it rains a lot.
 In the quite shallow water we could have refreshed ourselves.
 And if you stand under the waterfall, you get a wonderful massage at the same time.
 But our children preferred to splash and play in the water.
 The outside temperature was generally very pleasant with 23-25 degrees.
 The water was refreshing with 18 degrees, but not cold.
 And so we could enjoy the refreshment in the middle of nature without any restrictions.